Al Araby Television Network: Notable programs

-Remix series
+Remix

 In 2016, Hamza Namira launched the TV series Remix (in ريمكس) on Al Araby TV.
 The popular series filmed in a number of countries featured the relevance of the songs chosen from the various folkloric repertoire of a number of Arab countries, and the process through Namira's collaborations with a number of artists and musical groups in remixing.
 Each 30-minute episode would end with a special collaborative performance of the songs by Namira and an accompanying musical band or vocalists in a contemporary fashion.
-With the immense popularity of the initial 12-episode series, a new series was announced on the same channel that aired in 2017 and a further third series in 2018.
+A new series was announced on the same channel that aired in 2017 and a further third series in 2018.

-Tarab with Marwan Khoury
+Tarab

 Tarab with Marwan Khoury (in طرب مع مروان الخوري) airs every Friday on Al Araby, where the host Marwan Khoury, Lebanese singer, writer, composer and music arranger, aims through this show to acquaint the young viewers of the channel with the Arab classics, and hosts in his show popular singers to relive the golden age of Arabic music.

 Joe Show

-Joe Show (in جو شو) is a popular talk show and political satire television program hosted by Egyptian comedian Youssef Hussien and it airs each Thursday on Al Araby TV.
+Joe Show (in جو شو) is a talk show and political satire television program hosted by Egyptian comedian Youssef Hussein and it airs each Thursday on Al Araby TV.
 The show mainly tackles events and news from the Arab world in a comic and cynical manner.
 The television program sheds light on the media biases in the Arab world, and striking paradoxes in the rhetoric of politicians and their conflicting stances and opinions; and reintroduces them comically.
 The show consists of four segments; the first two parts cover current events in Egypt, the last two parts looks at the rest of the Arab world.